Skip to content

 Solid gaskets are most commonly used between two other dense surfaces that are harder than the gasket material, and the majority of solid gaskets are formed from metals.

-On the other hand, thread tape fills in gaps to create a tighter seal while also reducing the friction that can develop locks that split or break the threads from vibrations or percussive force.
+Thread seal tape (also known as Teflon or PTFE tape) fills in gaps to create a tighter seal while also reducing the friction that can develop locks that split or break the threads from vibrations or percussive force.
+However, not all gaskets fit into a contained system

 GASKETING FOAM